eyes firmly fixed on the non-existent coin in its journey upwards, then

 Allen's site-specific installation Feint at the Deutsche Bank's

-New York headquarters addresses the unregulated flow of free-market capital
+New York headquarters addresses the unregulated flow of capital in such spaces

 and the questionable competencies through which financiers operate.
 Whilst